|Nutritional Guidelines (per serving)|

 Imitation crab is a man-made product that is actually made from fish.
 It is a good choice for those who cannot eat shellfish but still want to enjoy a crab-like food.
 It is delicious mixed into a creamy cold salad.
 It can be found in some supermarkets in the fresh seafood section.
-You can often buy it by the weight, so you get the exact amount of imitation crab that you need.
-You can also find it packaged in the refrigerated food case.
+There's often the option to buy it by weight, so shoppers can get the exact amount of imitation crab needed.
+It can also be found packaged in the refrigerated food case.
 Some stores may sell pre-made imitation crab salad.
-It is much cheaper to make crab salad yourself and you can adjust the flavors and ingredients as you like.
+It is much cheaper to make mock crab salad at home, and it's easy to adjust the flavors and ingredients based on preferences.

 Place a scoop of this seafood salad in half an avocado for an impressive and beautiful lunch or light dinner; it's perfect on a hot summer night.
-You can also simply serve imitation crab salad on a bed of lettuce, on a sandwich in lieu of tuna fish, as a chunky dip with vegetables, or as an appetizer spread with crackers.
-Feel free to substitute freshly-cooked crab, lobster, or cooked shrimp for the imitation crab if you wish.
+Imitation crab salad can also be served quite simply on a bed of lettuce, on a sandwich in lieu of tuna fish, as a chunky dip with vegetables, or as an appetizer spread with crackers.
+Feel free to also substitute freshly-cooked crab, lobster, or cooked shrimp for the imitation crab.

 - 1/2 cup sweet onion (finely chopped)